webpack-contrib/copy-webpack-plugin/README.md

 #### Different variants of `from` (`glob`, `file` or `dir`).

-Take for example the following file structure:
+Consider the following file structure:

 ```
 src/directory-nested/deep-nested/deepnested-file.txt